dubhcait/prep/documentation/design-brief.md

 purpose:

----

-Are you usimg anything already for this purpose?
+Are you using anything already for this purpose?

-what would you change:
+what would you change about it:

 what would you keep:
 - materials:
 - content:

-Elements/ features you would like:
+Elements / features you would like:

 what don't you want?

-urls designs you like
+urls designs you like:

-emotions, descriptive, description, terms you want your product to envoke
+emotions, descriptive, description, terms you want your product to envoke: